jiruneko/machine-learning-games/README.md

 【The easiest way】

-Please upload and run on google.colaboratory
+Please try it on GPU PC